markmansfieldLigr/surfline-clone/README.md

-# suefline-clone
+# surfline-clone
 html css clone of the surfline forecast page.
-I like surfing
+I like surfing...